-Mitigation and Preparedness Activities

-Mitigation simply means to make something become less harsh or severe.
-Hazard mitigation is defined as any sustained action taken to reduce or eliminate long-term risk to life and property from om hazards.
-It includes a variety of possible activities that can be implemented by public agencies, the ıe private sector, or individuals.
+Mitigation and Preparedness Activities Mitigation simply means to make something become less harsh or severe.
+Hazard mitigation is defined as any sustained action taken to reduce or eliminate long-term risk to life and property from hazards.
+It includes a variety of possible activities that can be implemented by public agencies, the private sector, or individuals.

 Very Important Somewhat Important Not Important Local Plans and Regulations These actions include government authorities, policies, or codes that influence the way land and buildings are developed and built.
-Structure and infrastructure Projects These actions involve modifying existing buildings and infrastructure or emoving them from a hazard area.
+Structure and Infrastructure Projects These actions involve modifying existing buildings and infrastructure or removing them from a hazard area.
 Structures such as drainage systems and flood walls are also considered here.
-Natural Systems Protection These are actions that minimize damage and cosses by preserving or estoring the functions of matural systems (such as dunes, floodplains, and wetlands).
-Education and Awareness Programs These are actions to Inform and educate Initiation of the second of ould be taken in order to reduce Please rank each option as a - · · · · · · · · · · · · · · · · · · · High Priority Moderate Priority Low Priority Strengthen critical public facilities such as police,
+Natural Systems Protection These are actions that minimize damage and losses by preserving or restoring the functions of natural systems (such as dunes, floodplains, and wetlands).
+Education and Awareness Programs These are actions to inform and educate citizens, elected officials, and property owners about hazards and potential ways to mitigate them. = uld be taken in order to reduce?
+Please rank each option as a - High Priority Moderate Priority Low Priority Strengthen critical public facilities such as police,

-High Priority Moderate Priority Low Priority Strengthen infrastructure such as roads, bridges, water/wastewater and electric power supply facilities Protect cultural and/or historic resources such as monuments, museums, historic landmarks, etc. Install or improve protective structures such as dams, levees, flood walls, and bank stabilization projects Strengthen building codes and regulations to include higher standards for new development in known hazard areas Acquire vulnerable properties from willing sellers, remove or relocate existing structures and maintain as open space 0 Assist vulnerable property owners with securing funding for mitigation projects 0 Provide better public information about hazard risks and available mitigation measures Enhance or restore the capacity of natural features (dunes, floodplains, wetlands) to absorb impacts of natural hazards Develop climate adaptation plans, policies or projects to minimize potential negative impacts from climate change natural hazards in you . spesine neight 2311100a 01 0100W a. ncy.
-Have very ar any · local arganizations in u takan anu aatia animata tha local organizations in y taken any actio ns to reduce or elli minate the k of natural nazal ds?
-If yes, please expl aın.
+High Priority Moderate Priority Low Priority Strengthen infrastructure such as roads, bridges, water/wastewater and electric power supply facilities Protect cultural and/or historic resources such as monuments, museums, historic landmarks, etc. Install or improve protective structures such as dams, levees, flood walls, and bank stabilization projects Strengthen building codes and regulations to include higher standards for new development in known hazard areas Acquire vulnerable properties from willing sellers, remove or relocate existing structures and maintain as open space Assist vulnerable property owners with securing funding for mitigation projects Provide better public information about hazard risks and available mitigation measures Enhance or restore the capacity of natural features (dunes, floodplains, wetlands) to absorb impacts of natural hazards Develop climate adaptation plans, policies or projects to minimize potential negative impacts from climate change